eshwartm/TimeDoc-Chrome-Extension/README.md

 How to use:
 1. Click on the icon on the top right which stands for the extension installed.
 2. A popup will open asking you to "Authenticate"
 3. This will open a new tab asking you for your TimeDoctor credentials.
-Enter the credentials given below:
+Enter the credentials sent in the email.

-Credentials:
-doc.time.test@gmail.com
-doc_tester$%

 4. Click on "Yes, I'll Allow Access" if you wish to proceed.
 5. This will open a page which shows Tasks (Initially Empty).
 6. Click on a button called "Users Menu".